First-Year Living Learning Communities

 - Engagement in specific Study Abroad opportunities

 Living in the Engineering Living Learning Community (LLC) gives you the chance to truly live and learn with your classmates.
 By participating in the Engineering LLC, you’ll have the opportunity to live, study, take classes, and socialize with members of your floor and building.
-Resident Assistants are sophomore and junior Engineering students who serve as guides and peer mentors.
+Resident Assistants are sophomore, junior and senior Engineering students who serve as guides and peer mentors.
 Swanson School of Engineering faculty and staff are highly focused on providing you with resources to make your first year in the Swanson School of Engineering successful.
 Residence hall programs are tailored to meet the needs and demands of Engineering students.
 Most important, this experience provides instant connection to and high contact with other Engineering students.

 - Trip to Fallingwater